Ruff Life Charities

 Our grant has helped fund various research projects that may lead to the discovery and development of promising preventions, treatments, and cures for age-related macular degeneration.
 Such advances will make a tremendous difference not only to those affected by this devastating disease, but also to future generations of their families that also may be at risk for developing age-related macular degenteration.

-The Aloe Institute's commitment to the Foundation is a reflection of FFB's solid reputation as a leader in the field of retinal disease research, ability to attract top scientific talent, and ability to identify and fund high quality scientific projects.
+The Clarke Family Foundation's commitment to the Foundation is a reflection of FFB's solid reputation as a leader in the field of retinal disease research, ability to attract top scientific talent, and ability to identify and fund high quality scientific projects.